How to Declutter & Organize Your Garage

 The final step to having a clean and organized garage is to maintain it!

-Have a trashcan handy in the garage to collect trash instead of leaving half drunken Starbucks cups laying around… *couch*cough* guilty…
+Have a trashcan handy in the garage to collect trash instead of leaving half-drunken Starbucks cups laying around… *cough*cough* guilty…

 Over the next month or so, you will notice things slowly trickle back into your garage.

 Keep a donation box open and available to put things in that you wish to donate, and once it’s full haul it away!

 Maybe you don’t put things back in the garage where they belong because the floor is dirty and cold, leave a pair of slippers at the door.

 Maybe you don’t like putting things away in the garage because it is very dark.
 Install new lighting to brighten up the place.